ligato/site/content/architecture/lig-framework-overview.md

 ### Plugins

 The VPP agent and cn-infra are the two constituent frameworks that, together, form the basis of the Ligato framework.
-With Ligato, each management or control plane applicaton utilize one or modules called plugins.
+With Ligato, each management / control plane application utilize one or modules called plugins.
 Each plugin supports a specific function or functions.
 Some plugins come with the cn-infra framework; Others come with the VPP agent; Yet others created by app developers perform custom tasks.

-Plugins can be assembled in any combination to build solutions ranging from simple configuration tasks to larger more complex operations such as managing configuration state across multiple nodes in a network.
-The plugin definition is standardized in the Ligato framework, and can be easily extended with customized plugins to create new solutions and applications.
+Plugins can be assembled in any combination to build solutions ranging from simple configuration tasks, to larger more complex operations such as managing configuration state across multiple nodes in a network.
+The plugin definition is standardized in the Ligato framework, and plugin behavior at startup can be modified through the use of configuration files.